carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 When the information is returned with success, a list with one or more equipment will be available.

-There are some parameters that can be send to `GET /equipment/{id}` to get more data on the response such as `include=model,dealer`.
+There are some parameters that can be sent to `GET /equipment/{id}` to get more data on the response such as `include=model,dealer`.

 ## Request parameters